vinay10110/Pest-Early-Detection/README.md

-# 🌱 Pest Detection System
+# 🌱 Pest Early Detection
   An intelligent agricultural assistant that helps farmers identify and manage crop pests and diseases using AI-powered image analysis and multilingual chat support.

 ## 🚀 Features